Select Component¶

 Configuration variables:

-• name (Required, string): The name for the select.
+name (Optional, string): The name for the select.
+At least one of id and name must be specified.

 Note